-27 See Appendix D: Checklist of Potential Authentication methods, infra.
+^{27.} See Appendix D: Checklist of Potential Authentication methods, infra.

-28 See Section II.C, supra.
+^{28.} See Section II.C, supra.

-United States v.
+^{29.} United States v.
 Cone, 714 F.3d 197, 220 (4th Cir.
 2013) (ruling that emails concerning counterfeit goods were improperly admitted).
 But see Alig v.
 Quicken Loans Inc., No. 5:12-CV-114, 2017 WL 5054287, at 8 (N.D.W.
 Va.
 July 11, 2017) (finding that executives' emails qualified as business records).

-Longstanding Rule 902(11) is particularly "helpful in establishing the foundation elements for a business record without the need to call a sponsoring witness to authenticate the document and establish the elements of the hearsay exception."
-This, in turn, allows a proponent to establish both authenticity and a major component of admissibility.
-Rule 902(11) allows the self-authentication of a business record.
+major component of admissibility.30 Rule 902(11) allows the self-authentication of a business record.
 The proponent must produce an original or duplicate of a domestic record of regularly conducted activity that would be admissible under Rule 803(6) if accompanied by a written declaration of its custodian or other qualified person, in a manner complying with any Act of Congress or rule prescribed by the Supreme Court pursuant to statutory authority, certifying that the record: